 To add images in the Trix editor, you need to upload them on the server.
 Trix editor provides an event trix-attachment-add

-through which we can upload the image via Ajax.
-We have added the upload
+through which you can send the image to the server via Ajax.
+We have already added the upload

 route for it.
 Let’s define a method mapped with this route.